Gorgo, Queen of Sparta: In popular culture

 In the 1962 film The 300 Spartans, Gorgo was portrayed by Greek actress and future politician Anna Synodinou.

-In the novel Sacred Games, by Gary Corby, Gorgo appears as a major character.

-The character makes a minor appearance in the 1998 comic series 300 by Frank Miller, who was heavily inspired by the aforementioned film.
+She makes a minor appearance in the 1998 comic series 300 by Frank Miller, who was heavily inspired by the aforementioned film.
 In the 2006 motion picture adaptation of the comic, 300, English actress Lena Headey plays Gorgo.
 In this version, she is more politically involved and has a prominent role in the events preceding and during the war with Persia.
 Headey reprised her role in the 2014 sequel, 300: Rise of an Empire.

-In the 2016 4X video game Civilization VI, Gorgo is one of the two leaders of the Greek civilization, the other being Pericles.
-Gorgo is voiced by Angeliki Dimitrakopoulou, who speaks her native Doric dialect of ancient Greece.
+She appears as a leader of the Greek civilization in Civilization 6.
+She appears as the second leader of the Greeks with Pericles, instead Gorgo builds culture through combat.